BushLife - Wilderness First Aid Mistakes Hero

 Common Wilderness First Aid Mistakes

-Diagnosing an injury prior to treatment
+Diagnosing an injury prior to wilderness first aid treatment

 The most common mistake people make when providing wilderness first aid is misdiagnosing injuries.
 Our instinct is to assess the situation quickly and start treating the injured person, which can lead to incorrect or inadequate treatment.

-To avoid this mistake, the best decision is to prioritize a thorough patient assessment of the injured individual before beginning treatment.
 Take the time to observe their symptoms/vital signs, ask detailed questions about their pain or discomfort and watch for their reaction.
 Additionally, pay attention to any changes in their condition over time, as some injuries may worsen or develop complications.

 If you are uncertain about the severity of an injury, it’s always better to err on the side of caution.
 Stabilize the injured person and seek professional medical help if available.
 Remember, a correct diagnosis is crucial for providing appropriate treatment and preventing further harm.

-Mistake #2: Failing to Pack Essential Supplies for Wilderness First Aid
+Failing to Pack Essential Supplies for Wilderness First Aid

 Wilderness Medical Kit: First Aid Kit, Trauma Kit, Jase Antibiotic Kit